 But that’s not how it works.

 God simply sees all things that to us are past, present, and future from an eternal perspective outside of time.
-So God’s seeing things that to us is in the future doesn’t cause that future any more than my looking out the window and seeing a tree causes the tree to be there.
+So God’s seeing things that to us are in the future doesn’t cause that future any more than my looking out the window and seeing a tree causes the tree to be there.

 Our choices and actions unfold in time.
 God sees them all from outside of time.